 Reading books by Black authors is especially important in a world where the voices of Black storytellers have historically been excluded from mainstream media and publishing.
 According to The New York Times, People of Color wrote just 11% of the books published in 2018.
 According to Lee and Low Books, only 5% of authors in the publishing world identify as Black/African American, in an industry where 76% of publishing staff, review journal staff, and literary agents are white.

 But why does the traditional publishing industry often exclude Black voices?
 A big reason books written by Black authors are often dismissed by agents is because they are too “niche.”
 They are “too Black” or “not Black enough.”
 Throughout literary history, Black voices have been passed over countless times.
 This poor representation should alarm all readers.
-Inequalities of authorship leads to one-sided storytelling.
-And while self-publishing has been changing that over the years, we still have a long way to go if we want to give equal weight to authors of all races and creeds.
+Inequalities of authorship lead to one-sided storytelling.
+While self-publishing has been changing that over the years, we still have a long way to go if we want to give equal weight to authors of all races and creeds.

-The Importance Of Reading Books Written By Black Writers
+The Importance of Reading Books Written by Black Writers

 Reading books by Black writers is important in helping us better understand the world around us as well as what it means to be Black.
 We learn by understanding the richness of human experience and by exposing ourselves to new perspectives.
 Stories that help break down barriers of inequality, stereotypes, and bias.
 It’s stories that foster inclusiveness and generate empathy when they are told.
 When we don’t tell the stories that reflect the diverse identities within our society and omit these experiences, we erase these identities and silence so many voices.